This is Part 2. Click here to read Part 1.

 Is it any wonder, in light of this historical, cultural lack of access to and mistrust of medical care, that the coronavirus is infecting people of color at a higher rate than white people?
-And, therefore, that they’re suffering severe health complications and even dying?
+And, therefore, that they’re suffering severe health complications and even dying from coronavirus?

 Black and brown Americans are also more likely to live in multi-generational or communal housing.
-More people to a dwelling means more opportunities for the virus to spread if even one member of a household is infected.
+More people to a dwelling means more opportunities for coronavirus to spread if even one member of a household is infected.
 It’s hard to social distance in the fucking projects.

-Our own Dear Leader solidified that lovely little racist angle by immortalizing the disease as “the Chinese virus” to the entire country.
+Our own Dear Leader solidified that lovely little racist angle by immortalizing coronavirus as “the Chinese virus” to the entire country.